Reviewed by Tamir Rubin, Head of Product at iPREP • Updated January 2026

 - Center for Credentialing & Education (CCE)

-Disclaimer – All the information and prep materials on iPREP are genuine and were created for tutoring purposes. iPREP is not affiliated with the National Board for Certified Counselors (NBCC), which is the owner of the NCE, or with any of the companies mentioned above.
+Disclaimer – All information and prep materials on iPREP are original and created for tutoring and study purposes. iPREP is not affiliated with the National Board for Certified Counselors (NBCC), the owner of the NCE, or with any other organizations mentioned on this page.

-Free NCE Exam practice test: Welcome to the NCE Free Sample Questions section!
-As you prepare for the National Counselor Examination (NCE), practicing with sample questions is an invaluable way to familiarize yourself with the exam format and content.
+Welcome to the NCE Free Sample Questions section.
+Practicing with sample questions is a great way to get comfortable with the exam format and the types of scenarios you’ll see on test day.

 Question 1 of 12